dedeepya123/Machine-Learning/LLM Internals/LongContext Efficiency/Transformer-XL_internals.md

 Store K,V directly

 You can almost think of Transformer-XL as an ancestor of memory-based ideas that eventually influenced later architectures.

+At layer l, chunk 2 computes Q from its current representations, while K and V are built from (previous memory at layer l) + (current chunk representations), allowing the current chunk to attend into the past.